FrancescoMontanaro/Machine-Learning-from-scratch/README.md

 This repository contains implementations of various machine learning algorithms developed from scratch **using only Python and NumPy**.
 Each algorithm is implemented and organized according to its category (Supervised, Unsupervised, Reinforcement Learning, and Deep Learning).
 The code follows a clear structure, with each folder containing separate modules for the core algorithm and training routines.

 Unlike standard implementations using existing libraries, **every module has been built entirely from scratch using only Python and NumPy**.
-This includes the implementation of a custom **Deep Learning framework** that allows users to create and custom DL models without relying on external libraries like TensorFlow or PyTorch.
+This includes the implementation of a custom **Deep Learning framework** that allows users to create and train custom DL models without relying on external libraries like TensorFlow or PyTorch.
 The challenge of manually implementing features such as training pipelines, automatic differentiation, optimization algorithms, activation functions, and backpropagation adds has been a great educational and fun experience.

 ---